Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Methodology

 \subsubsection{Multi-finger Soft Gripper}

-Multiple soft pneumatic actuators and the syringe pump form a soft gripper module, which is assembled by 3D printed connectors and rubber tubes.
-The detailed compositions of the soft gripper including sensor setup will be described in Sec.~\ref{subsec42}.
+Multiple soft pneumatic actuators and the syringe pump form a soft gripper module, which is assembled by 3D-printed connectors and rubber tubes.
+The detailed compositions of the soft gripper, including sensor setup, will be described in Sec.~\ref{subsec42}.